dedis/popstellar/fe1-web/README.md

 ## Modules npm choices

 - **app dependencies**:
-  - we use a combination of [redux](https://redux.js.org/) and [redux-persist](https://github.com/rt2zz/redux-persist) to store our persistent data in the browser _localStorage_.
-This method will not work for native users (Android, iOS, ...).
-A solution could be to use the [_AsynchronousStorage_](https://github.com/react-native-async-storage/async-storage) and rethink part of the implementation (see this [pull request](https://github.com/dedis/student20_pop/pull/121) for more information);
+  - we use a combination of [redux](https://redux.js.org/) and [redux-persist](https://github.com/rt2zz/redux-persist) to store our persistent data *asynchronously* in the browser _localStorage_ (or a localStorage polyfill for mobiles, old browsers, and tests);
   - we use a combination of [tweetnacl](https://www.npmjs.com/package/tweetnacl) and [tweetnacl-util](https://github.com/dchest/tweetnacl-util-js) to handle everything related to cryptography (key generation, signatures, ...).
 This method will not work for native users (Android, iOS, ...).
 A solution could be to use [tweet-nacl-react-native-expo](https://www.npmjs.com/package/tweet-nacl-react-native-expo) (both libraires in one) which works on a native device but not on a browser.
 This would imply using a conditional import depending on the device type which we didn't manage to implement without various runtime errors.
   - we use [react-navigation](https://reactnavigation.org/) to handle all the navigations between the different views.
 The package works great with the native platforms, but as some design issue in the web.
 - **dev dependencies**: